Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

 Note: Before closing the Database, if you would like to save a copy of the Library Database in a Compiled state you can create it by running Tools- ->Database Utilities - - > Make MDE File option and name the database as MyLib.MDE.
-You may save it at the same location as the .mdb file and move the .mdb file to your local drive or in your private server location where access to others is forbidden.
+You may save it at the same location as the .mdb file and move the .mdb file to your local drive or to your private server location where access to others is forbidden.
 When you add more common routines to this Library file, you may recompile it and replace it with the earlier file so that the new programs can be made available to all your projects without making any changes to them.
 You can attach your Library Database MyLib.mde, along with others to all of your future and current running Projects.

 We have two programs; the second one is to validate the existing attached References and remove them except the essential ones mentioned above to avoid conflicts.